KyeongsupChoi/MIA/README.md

 demographic information, type of projection and acquisition parameters for the imaging study, among others.
 These iterations of the database include 21342 CR, 34829 DX and 7918 CT studies.

+# Project Goals

+# Libraries and Frameworks Used
 Python
 2 YOE - Web and Data Science (Smartfarms Smartfactories) Pytorch